Brooklyn 1B

 Overview

-If you walk past the boarded windows and chain-link fences of the derelict houses at 1309 and 1311 NE 66th St—directly south of Roosevelt High School and next to the Vida Apartments—lately, you are looking at the future site of the Brooklyn 1B.
-This real estate project is a 7-story, 77-unit apartment affordable housing complex with 38 parking spots originally by the Roosevelt Development Group, and now being developed by Columbia Pacific Advisors.
-It will stand on 1309 and 1311 NE 66TH ST.
+If you have walked past the boarded windows and chain-link fences of the derelict houses at 1309 and 1311 NE 66th St—directly south of Roosevelt High School and next to the Vida Apartments—you are looking at the future site of Brooklyn 1B.
+This real estate project is a 7-story, 77-unit affordable housing complex with 38 parking spots, originally developed by the Roosevelt Development Group and now being developed by HB Management.
+It will stand at 1309 and 1311 NE 66th St.

 Both the degrading Craftsman house on 1309 and the decaying brick house on 1311 are currently shell structures, emptied and ready for demolition to make way for this transit-oriented project at Roosevelt’s core.